 In fact, check out this post that describes exactly how you can use this tip to never have a car payment again.

 Earn More Money

 While cutting money from your budget is one option, earning more money will provide the same effect.
-Just remember when you earn more money you actually need to earn more than $100 to account for the taxes you will have to pay on the additional earnings.
+Remember, when you earn more money you need to earn more than $100 to account for the taxes you must pay on the additional earnings.